 That said, there are always budget airlines or particular deals with bigger airlines that offer a good price on flights even just a few weeks before you go, particularly if you can travel outside of the peak season.

 Getting a hotel room last-minute can be a bit of a gamble.
 If the hotel has filled enough to cover their overheads for the night you wish to stay, you probably won’t get a better deal.
-This is also true of booking a couple of nights ahead on the internet.
+This is also true of booking a couple of nights ahead online.
 If they can get you to pay the full price, they will.

 However if you are willing to try your luck by turning up to the hotel on the night you want to stay, you might be able to negotiate a price.
-But, this depends on lots of different factors; how full the hotel is, how many staff are working, what kind of mood the management is in…
+But this depends on lots of different factors – including how full the hotel is, how many staff are working, what kind of mood the management is in… and also comes with risks, because you don’t want to end up with nowhere to stay!

 The key to getting a great last-minute holiday deal is flexibility: To get the very cheapest deals you have to sacrifice being choosy.
 If you’ve left it to the last minute, you’ll invariably end up disappointed if you have a specific destination in mind or exact travel dates.